Part 2: Field work planning & investigation

 Base map selection and use will depend on the prior experience of the students and may be addressed in prior units of the course.
 Base map options include:

-• Aerial imagery is available from a wide variety of sources including Google Maps, MapQuest, Yahoo Maps, and Google Earth.
+- Aerial imagery is available from a wide variety of sources, including Google Maps, MapQuest, Apple Maps, and Google Earth.
 Each of these is easy to use and allows students to zoom in to an appropriate scale and print a custom area.
 Google Earth requires special (free) software and allows students to plot points and display data.
 As with a topographic map, students can use tracing paper to develop a base map with relevant features.

 A number of multi-platform smartphone apps can be used to collect sound data.
-The Noisetube app has been heavily tested and calibrated for different smartphone models.
-It also provides a user-friendly interface.
+For example, the NoiseCapture app has been heavily tested and calibrated for Android phones.
+It also provides a user-friendly interface and data can be shared.
 Students using this type of app need to recognize that volume is only one way to measure sounds.
 They should also identify (and record) other aspects of the sounds they are measuring.
 It is important to emphasize to students that simply recording the strength of a sound is not enough to characterize a location.

 Field data collection takes place within a complex of interacting systems.
 Environmental scientists working in the field need to make observations and choose sampling locations based on extant environmental conditions; likewise, students may need to develop a field plan that allows for adjustment based on conditions such as wind direction and speed, air temperature, and the location of potentially impacted populations.
 The field investigation plan needs to include the observation and recording of relevant environmental conditions; students should be explicit about the conditions that will be recorded.